websight-io/docs/docs/cms/deployment/aws-ecs/index.md

+!!! warning "Notice"

+    Docker Compose’s integration for ECS and ACI will be retired in November 2023.
+Learn more: [here](https://docs.docker.com/go/compose-ecs-eol/).

+    We recommend following the [kubernetes setup guide](/cms/deployment/kubernetes/) instead.

 #  Deployment with Amazon ECS
 This tutorial explains how to deploy an application created in the [setup guide](/cms/developers/setup/) to the [Amazon Web Services](https://aws.amazon.com/) cloud using [Docker Compose](https://docs.docker.com/cloud/ecs-integration/).